 Con: Landlords do not love dogs

 The love for your furry friend really flies out the door when you’re trying to rent a flat or house.
-It’s certainly not impossible to rent with pets, but know that it’s probably going to take you longer to find a place and you’ll very likely need to add a pet deposit to your expected renting expenses.
+It’s certainly not impossible to rent with pets, but know that it may take you longer to find a place.

 Pro: Beautiful historic buildings